 From the gold mill ruins, we made tracks to the Alto Vista Chapel, a small yellow chapel that marks the site of the first Catholic church on the island.
 Minus the steady flow of tourists, this Alto Vista would otherwise seem to be the perfect place for peaceful prayer and worship.

 Do you remember my earlier wish to have skipped the restaurant and to instead have had a nice little sack lunch at the beach?
 Well, this would have been a pretty good spot.
-Since we all agreed to forego the lighthouse, Hugo dropped us off here to rinse and relax after 9+ hours of being bounced around in the back of the land rover.
+Since we all agreed to forego the lighthouse, Hugo dropped us off here to rinse off the dust from 9+ hours of being bounced around in the back of the land rover.
 Not too far from the northernmost tip of the island, Arashi is one of the first beaches as you head down the southern side.
 The sand is soft and white, and the calm, clear water is perfect for swimming.
 From the water, we had a view of the lighthouse to the north and to the south, beautiful beachy coast as far as the eye can see.
 What a perfect end to the day!

 Back to the Port